menu

 Demographics

-The citizens of Munnsville are slightly better educated than the national average of 21.84% for all cities and towns, with 21.18% of adults in Munnsville having a bachelor's degree or advanced degree.
+The education level of Munnsville citizens is a little higher than the average for US cities and towns: 21.18% of adults in Munnsville have at least a bachelor's degree.

 The people who call Munnsville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Munnsville residents report their race to be White, followed by Native American.
 Important ancestries of people in Munnsville include Italian, English, German, Irish, and Dutch.